YashAnand1/itldims-cmd/readme.md

 # Data Retrieval Commands

 There are 2 ways of retrieving the data.
 These are:
-- The modified grep like method. | Link
+- The modified grep like method.
-- The old method of inputting components of keys. | Link
+- The old method of inputting components of keys.

 ## Modified Grep Like Method | [LINK](https://github.com/yash-anand-fosteringlinux/Commands-and-Outputs/tree/main/Modified-Grep-Like)
 - This method utilises the `itldims get <input 1> <input 2>` command.